szabgab/perlmaven.com/sites/en/pages/passing-two-arrays-to-a-function.md

 (I only use the _ref to make it cleared in this article.
 Usually you would not use such names.)

 If you try to print the content of this new variable: `print $names_ref;` you will get an output like this:
-<b>ARRAY(0x703dcf2)</b>.
-You don't have much to do with this string, but if you see such output from a code, you know,
-someone has forgotten to <b>de-reference</b> an array.
+**ARRAY(0x703dcf2)**.
+You don't have much to do with this string, but if you see such output from a code, you know, someone has forgotten to **de-reference** an array.
 (De-referencing is the word to use when you want to get back the real something from a reference of the real something.)

 About the only legitimate thing you can do with the reference is to de-reference it, to get back the original content of